 Does your family love the great outdoors?
 With three rivers, lush geography and forests galore, Pittsburgh has plenty of fun family outings to keep everyone active and enjoying nature.

-. • Hang on to a zipline for a flyin' good time.
+- Hang on to a zipline for a flyin' good time.
 While plans to build a zipline connecting Mt.
-Washington to the Point haven't come to fruition yet, both North Park and the Laurel Highlands have numerous zip line courses through picturesque parts of our region.
+Washington to the Point haven't come to fruition yet, Laurel Highlands has numerous zip line courses through picturesque parts of our region.

 Just because the kids are out of school doesn't mean learning time is over.
 You just have to make it fun, and there are plenty of family days to plan that will make your kids all the wiser.